CIMR-Algos/SoilMoisture_ATBD_v2/book/algorithm_performance_assessment.md

 - Biases are overall low and do not exceed 0.01 m³/m³.
 - The results are consistent across overpasses.
 - All metrics are achieved without parameter calibration.

+## Acknowledgements

+Paolo Ferrazzoli and Leila Guerriero are acknowledged for providing the code of the Tor Vergata model and helpful discussions on the forward simulations.